 In 1982 the Shubert Organization bought the property in a derelict condition.
 Sadly, it remained so until a court ruling gave the building to the city and state of New York.
 The Disney Company, under a new lease, then reopened the building in 1997 as a theatre.

 The New Amsterdam Theatre, along with the Lyceum Theatre, is the oldest theatre on Broadway.

 Staff have reported many supernatural experiences over the last hundred years or so.
 It is thought that they relate to the activity of the spirit of Olive Thomas.

 Olive Thomas was once a Ziegfried Follies chorus girl.
 In 1920 she was in Paris on her second honeymoon.
-One version of events is that she accidentally swallowed some of her husband’s pills and died as a result.
-The pills were mercury bichloride and he was taking them for his syphilis.
+One version of events state that she accidentally swallowed some of her husband, actor Jack Pickford’s pills, and died as a result.
+The pills were mercury bichloride which he was taking for his syphilis.
 Others believe Olive committed suicide.

 Nick, whose father used to work in the building, said his father used to tell him all kinds of stories about strange happenings.
 A young woman, presumably Olive, appeared to a guard in one of the dressing rooms.
-It is thought that the poor man ended up having to go to hospital because he was so shocked.
+It is thought that the poor man had to go to a hospital because he was so shocked.